 For a more detailed breakdown of the outfits from the film, check out our post, Fashion Inspired by The Breakfast Club.

-This wouldn't be a 2012 Halloween costume post without mention of The Avengers!
+You can always channel one of our fave superhero movies, The Avengers!
 The hit film brought in serious cash at the box office this summer.
 While we loved Tony Stark's witty one-liners, the fashionista of the group was definitely Scarlett Johansson's character Natasha Romanoff, AKA The Black Widow.

 This costume is beyond easy if you're a brunette.
 As in the case of the Black Widow, you probably don't want to buy the actual catsuit.
 However, Selina's Catwoman outfit has enough accessories that the suit isn't required.
 Again, go for coated jeans and add a tight black long sleeved top and high heeled boots.
 Buy (or make) a black mask and get goggles or sunglasses to wear on your head as "ears".
 Rock a red lip and tell everyone you meet, "there's a storm coming, Mr. Wayne."

 11. Joel Goodson in Risky Business

 You've probably seen this costume at parties before -- but it's such a classic, I couldn't leave it off my list!

 To do a Risky Business costume, you just need a men's button-down dress shirt and a pair of tube socks.
 I recommend wearing a small pair of exercise shorts under your shirt instead of tighty whiteys, though!
 Add a pair of wayfarers to this outfit, too -- although Tom Cruise doesn't wear them in this particular scene, Risky Business is credited as one of the main reasons why Ray Ban wayfarers made a huge comeback in the '80s!